-School is cancelled when the Cherry Creek District closes.
-If Cherry Creek School District activates a STORM SCHEDULE due to snow, THE PRESCHOOL SCHEDULE MAINTAINS REGULAR SCHOOL HOURS In case of inclement weather, you can check school closures with your local tv station.
+SCHOOL IS CANCELLED WHEN THE CHERRY CREEK SCHOOL DISTRICT IS CLOSED.
+IF CHERRY CREEK SCHOOL DISTRICT ACTIVATES A STORM SCHEDULE DUE TO SNOW, THE PRESCHOOL SCHEDULE MAINTAINS REGULAR SCHOOL HOURS.
+In case of inclement weather, you can check school closures with your local tv station.
 Note that the school will be closed for a full day.
-Closures are usually made by 7:00 a.m. on Channel 4, Channel 7 or Channel 9 News.
+Closures are made by 7:00 a.m.
+You may check St. Michael's Preschool Facebook for closure information.